 Agency Name: United States Secret Service

 responsible for systems.
-The So measures to gu tes Secret Service (Secret Service) is a federal law enforcement agency and is maintaining the integrity of the nation's financial infrastructure and payments ecret Service constantly implements and evaluates prevention and response aard against electronic crimes as well as other computer related fraud.
-Offenses the Secret Service include, but are not limited to, the following:
+The So measures to gu The United States Secret Service (Secret Service) is a federal law enforcement agency and is responsible for maintaining the integrity of the nation's financial infrastructure and payments systems.
+The Secret Service constantly implements and evaluates prevention and response measures to guard against electronic crimes as well as other computer related fraud.
+Offenses investigated by the Secret Service include, but are not limited to, the following:

-• Identity Crimes (Credit Card/Access Device Fraud, Check Fraud, Bank Fraud, False Identification Fraud, Passport/Visa Fraud, and Identity Theft)
+• • Identity Crimes (Credit Card/Access Device Fraud, Check Fraud, Bank Fraud, False Identification Fraud, Passport/Visa Fraud, and Identity Theft)

-Counterfeit and Fraudulent Identification
+Counterfeit a nd Fraudulent Identification

-Agency Description: Computer Fraud
+Agency Description: Computer Fra Computer Fraud

 • Forgery

 Money Laundering

 Electronic Benefits Transfer Fraud

 Asset Forfeiture

 Advance Fee Fraud

-Fiduciary Frag ud
+Fiduciary Fra ud

 What to Report:

 Contact Information Start with local law enforcement

 /Where to Report:

-Does client/authorized representative need to in the referral/cross - be involved No
+Does client/authorized representative need to in the referral/cross - o be involved No

-Agency responsibility of expect: or what to
+Agency responsibility expect: or what to